-We partner with Flock City PDX on chick reservations and sales from February to May.
+Chick ordering is open!
+We are partnering with Flock City PDX again this year for all chick sales.
 They are true chicken experts, offering lots of breeds and help with making selections to suit your needs.
-Reservations are made through Flock City and you pick up your chicks and supplies at Livingscape.
+Reservations are made in advance through Flock City, then you’ll pick up your chicks and supplies at Livingscape.
 Here’s how it works:

 - Visit the Flock City PDX website to see available breeds and pick up dates.